google-research/turkish-morphology/README.md

 If you have used the code, data or tools from this repository in your work, please cite:

-Ozturel, A., Kayadelen, T. & Demirsahin, I (2019, September).
+Öztürel, A., Kayadelen, T. & Demirşahin, I (2019, September).
 [A syntactically expressive morphological analyzer for Turkish][13].
 In Proceedings of the 14th International Conference on Finite-State Methods and Natural Language Processing (pp. 65-75).